1,066: Telephone Charges

 Cell phone service may be provided by the University under three methods as described below:

-University-owned cell phones may be purchased for employees based upon justification and recommendation submitted by the supervisor to the President, Executive Vice President & Provost, Vice Provost/Secretary of the University, appropriate vice president, dean or designee for approval.
+University-owned cell phones may be purchased for employees based upon justification and recommendation submitted by the supervisor to the President, Executive Vice President & Provost, Vice Provost for Faculty Affairs, appropriate vice president, dean or designee for approval.
 Subscribers who wish to use a university-owned cell phone for cell service must choose their cell service from a list of university-approved cell providers.

 To acquire a university-owned cell phone and plan for an employee, an approved request must be made through the Information Technology-Cell Phone Support on an Internal Purchase Order.
 Information Technology-Cell Phone Support will provide guidance and information regarding appropriate equipment and cell service plans; however, the final decision as to the selection of equipment and service plan is left to the supervisor.